uber-archive/vis-academy/src/docs/building-a-geospatial-app/4-basic-charts.md

 ### a. margins

-XYPlot has a property, margin, which defines the interior spacing.
+XYPlot has a margin property which defines the interior spacing.
 Its default values are set for larger charts.
 So let's change this:

 ```js
 <XYPlot